Barrie Environmental Centre

-In January 2017, the City of Barrie began the implementation of a multi-residential Organics Collection program in apartments, condominiums, and townhouse complexes throughout the City.
-The Organics Program will be phased in to eligible multi-residential properties over the next three years (2017-2019).
+In January 2017, the City of Barrie began the implementation of a multi-residential organics collection program in apartments, condominiums, and townhouse complexes throughout Barrie.
+The organics program was phased in to eligible multi-residential properties between 2017 and 2019.

 Each multi-residential property is supplied with large collection carts as well as small, in-unit kitchen bins to collect organic material and transport it to the building's recycling and organics collection area.
 Once the bins are full they can be emptied into your building's large organics carts.

-To find out if your building or complex will be eligible for an Organics Collection Program, please contact your Property Management Company or email RethinkWaste@barrie.ca.
+To find out if your building or complex is eligible for an organics collection program, please contact your property management company or email

 Acceptable items in the organics program (green bin):

 Non-compostable plastic bags are NOT accepted in Barrie’s organics program.
 Plastic bags labelled only as “bio-degradable”, “degradable” or “oxo” degradable are also NOT accepted in the organics program.
 These bags are not acceptable at the composting facility that accepts Barrie’s organics material because they contaminate the finished compost.